goobil/anuevents/README.md

 # anuevents

 A community-driven event discovery platform where users can find, submit, and engage with local events
-# anuevents
-A community-driven event discovery platform where users can find, submit, and engage with local events